branchwelder/SoftSysEsotericEmus/README.md

 ### Using emufib in Your Arduino C Application

-To create a new C application utilizing the library, copy the `emu.c` and `emu.h` files into your project directory.
+To create a new C application utilizing the library, copy the `emu.c` and `emu.h` files from `emufib/threading_arduino` into your project directory.
 Be sure to include `emu.h` in the C file where you are using Arduino threading.
 Then compile your project with the following commands, replacing `test` with your filename and `/dev/ttyACM0` with your Arduino port:

 ```
 $ avr-gcc -Os -DF_CPU=16000000UL -mmcu=atmega328p -c -o test.o test.c